sptankard/digitalsecuritycurriculum/pages/offline_markdown_test2/default.en.md

 title: OFFLINE_MARKDOWN_TEST2
 ---

-This is a test of a bounded box with a lot of text.This is a test of a bounded box with a lot of text.This is a test of a bounded box with a lot of text.
+<span style="display: block; background: purple; color: white">This is a test of a bounded box with a lot of text.This is a test of a bounded box with a lot of text.This is a test of a bounded box with a lot of text.
 This is a test of a bounded box with a lot of text.
 This is a test of a bounded box with a lot of text.
 This is a test of a bounded box with a lot of text.
-This is a test of a bounded box with a lot of text.
+This is a test of a bounded box with a lot of text.</span>